 Now, shampoo doesn’t expire straight away of course.
 An unopened bottle can last you up to three years and an opened bottle may last even up to 18 months.

 There are things to check for if you suspect your shampoo may have expired:

 - Consistency of product

-If any of the above seem a bit off to you, you might well have an expired product on your hands.
+If any of the above seems a bit off to you, you might well have an expired product on your hands.
 Don’t use it if you think this is the case.

-The best ways to ensure that your shampoo lasts a long time is to take proper care of the product.
+The best way to ensure that your shampoo lasts a long time is to take proper care of the product.

 Moisture Overload Is A Thing

 Most of us who experience issues with our curly hair have symptoms of dry and frizzy locks.